KRADA: Known-region-aware Domain Alignment for Open-set Domain Adaptation in Semantic Segmentation: A General Framework to Solve OSDAS

-Generally, a segmentation network $\mathcal{M}$ consists of a feature extractor $F$ and a pixel-level classifier $C$ to encode input images into the feature space and map the features to the label space $\mathcal{Y}$ defined in Problem~\ref{pro:OSS}, respectively.
+Generally, a segmentation network $\mathcal{M}$ consists of a feature extractor $F$ and a pixel-level classifier $C$ to encode input images into the feature space and map the features to the label space, respectively.
 The network $\mathcal{M}$ can be formalized as $\mathcal{M} = C \circ F$ and it is usually trained with labeled source data:

 where $\E\left [ \cdot \right ]$ denotes the expectation over m.r.v.s, $\hE\left [ \cdot \right ]$ is the empirical estimation of $\E\left [ \cdot \right ]$, and $\ell\left (\cdot, \cdot \right )$ is a \emph{cross-entropy} (CE) loss function.
-In OSS, an open-set pixel-level classifier $C$ is expected to output an image defined on $\mathcal{Y}^T$ to identify unknown target pixels and classify known-class pixels well.
-However, the known-class supervision $L^{S}_{seg}$ is not sufficient to achieve this.
+In OSDAS, an open-set pixel-level classifier $C$ is expected to assign one category label from the label set $\{1,\dots, K, K+1\}$ to each pixel in target images.
+However, the known-class supervision $L^{S}_{seg}$ is not sufficient to make $\mathcal{M}$ both identify unknown target pixels and classify known-class pixels well.
 Thus, we consider adding auxiliary supervision $L^{T}_{seg}$ by introducing \emph{unknown-class pseudo-labels} into the training stage:

 where